mohitpai/journey-optimizer.en/help/using/design/deliver-personalized-offers.md

 ---
 # Add personalized offers {#deliver-personalized-offers}

-In [!DNL Journey Optimizer] email messages, you can insert decisions that will leverage the Offer Decision Engine in order to pick the best offer to deliver to your customers.
+In [!DNL Journey Optimizer] emails, you can insert decisions that will leverage the Offer Decision Engine in order to pick the best offer to deliver to your customers.

 For example, you can add a decision that will display in your email a special discount offer that will vary according to the recipient's loyalty level.